bryab/toonboom-tools/README.md

 A collection of scripts for Toon Boom Harmony, mostly for compositing needs.

-# Gimme the tools

-You can download a zip here: https://github.com/bryab/toonboom-tools/releases Or if you want a nightly build, go to the 'Actions' section in here and download the latest build artifact.
+You can download a zip here: https://github.com/bryab/toonboom-tools/releases

+_If you want a more recent build, go to the 'Actions' section up above and download the latest build artifact._

+## Connect to Multi-Layer-Write

+Connects the selected nodes in the node graph to a root-level MLW node.
+If no MLW node exists, it will be created.
+Nodes within groups can be selected, and their output will be wired all the way down to the root level automatically.
+MLW layers will be named according to the name of the node.

+## Stack Nodes

+Just clean up the selected nodes by putting them in a vertical stack.

+## Align Horizontal

+Aligns the selected nodes on the X-axis in the node graph.

-# Dev Build
+# Development

 ## Windows Powershell